TechZech/PalindromePlusPlus/README.md

 # Palindrome++
 Palindrome++ is an esoteric programming language developed for people who love C++, but wish there were more palindromes in their code.
-The Palindrome++ compiler takes in a code file and attempts to interpret it as C++ code if and only if each line a

 Palindrome++ files use the `ppp` extension